ansys/pydpf-post/README.md

 etc.).
 Various operators are available allowing the manipulation and the transformation of this data.

-The Python `ansys.dpf.post` package provides an simplified Python interface to DPF, thus enabling rapid post-processing, without ever leaving a Python environment.
+The Python `ansys-dpf-post` package provides an simplified Python interface to DPF, thus enabling rapid post-processing, without ever leaving a Python environment.

-This module leverages the DPF-Core project's ``ansys.dpf.core`` package and can be found by visiting [DPF-Core GitHub](https://github.com/pyansys/DPF-Core).
-Use ``ansys.dpf.core`` for building more advanced and customized workflows using Ansys's DPF.
+This module leverages the DPF-Core project's ``ansys-dpf-core`` package and can be found by visiting [PyDPF-Core GitHub](https://github.com/pyansys/pydpf-core).
+Use ``ansys-dpf-core`` for building more advanced and customized workflows using Ansys's DPF.

 Visit the [DPF-Post Documentation](https://postdocs.pyansys.com) for a detailed description of the package, or see the [Examples